High Performance Computing (HPC)

 As a researcher at Griffith University, you have access to a number of HPC systems including (but not limited to):

-- Euramoo is optimised for multiple serial jobs as opposed to large parallel ones
+- Awoonga is optimized for multiple serial jobs as opposed to large parallel ones

 Gowonda at Griffith University